AtharvaU8/CastlePass/README.md

 ## Manual installation

-ℹ️ Don't forget to disable the extension installed from the Web Store while you're testing manually installed version.
+*Don't forget to disable the extension installed from the Web Store while you're testing manually installed version.

 ### Chrome
 1. Download the prebuilt chrome zip file from [here](build).